 Meanwhile due to recent events, the Gotham Police have set up checkpoints on the highway as Poison Ivy deduces that even the airports & train stations are on high alert for her and Jason.
 However, the Floronic Man takes out a yam that contains “certain unique properties”.
 He explains that he acquired six of these from Swamp Thing’s own “temporarily deceased” corpse several years ago.
 With it being his last one, he gives half of it for Pamela to eat while he devours the other half.
 Suddenly, they develop a newfound ability to access “The Green” as they proceed into a tree and discretely travel to their destination via the ecosystem.

 Back in Blüdhaven, the fire department takes care of the blaze while Nightwing and Harley rest up at an ambulance.
-Just then, Batman comes in and says that police have placed checkpoints on all possible transports out of the greater Gotham area while Sarge Steel is rounding up agents from the FBI and the National Guard to help out.
+Just then, Batman comes in and says that the police have placed checkpoints on all possible transports out of the greater Gotham area while Sarge Steel is rounding up agents from the FBI & the National Guard to help out.
 From there, he summons the Batwing in order to fly out to Holland’s lab in Louisiana before dismissing Quinn from her duties.
 However, Harley isn’t willing to be cast aside since she saw how Batman & Nightwing were easily defeated by their culprits and thinks that she’s still able to help them out.
 Nevertheless, the Dark Knight isn’t willing to change his mind since he believes that she’ll suddenly turn on them at the last minute.
-Quinn then launches into a tearful (yet funny) episode where she ultimately begs to come with them since she thinks she can make Poison Ivy turn away from Jason’s plan.
+Quinn then launches into a tearful (yet funny) episode where she ultimately begs to come with them since she believes that she can make Poison Ivy turn away from Jason’s plan.
 With even Nightwing vouching for her, Batman reluctantly caves in as our three heroes take off after their foes.

 Later, they arrive at Weinwright Swamp where they’re accompanied by a team of agents while also arming themselves with specialized weapons.
 After a short while, they hear a strange noise.
 All of a sudden, the agents start getting picked off by the sentient plants.